• Skip to primary navigation

 Drinking from a bottle too fast can cause gas because the baby can gulp the milk down too quickly.

-Drinking a formula prepared bottle that has too many air bubbles
+Drinking a formula prepared in a bottle that has too many air bubbles.

-Eating foods known to cause gas or mom is eats something that causes gas and it makes it way into her breastmilk.
+Eating foods known to cause gas, or mom eats something that causes gas, and it makes its way into her breastmilk.

 Signs Your Baby Has Gas